 Dutasteride and Hair Loss Research

-• In a study published in Clinical Interventions in Aging Journal, Dutasteride was found to be more effective than FDA-approved finasteride in the treatment of hair loss in men with androgenetic alopecia.
+- In a study5 published in the Clinical Interventions in Aging Journal, Dutasteride was found to be more effective than FDA-approved finasteride in the treatment of hair loss in men with androgenetic alopecia.

-• Another study, published in the Indian Journal of Dermatology, Venereology and Leprology, further proved the efficacy of dutasteride over finasteride in the treatment of androgenic alopecia.
+- Another study6, published in the Indian Journal of Dermatology, Venereology and Leprology, further proved the efficacy of dutasteride over finasteride in the treatment of androgenic alopecia.
 Men who consumed dutasteride showed a higher total hair count per cm2 than those who took finasteride.

-• Another study published as far back as 2010 in Journal of the American Academy of Dermatology, intake of 0.5 mg of dutasteride daily for 6 months in male patients suffering from androgenic alopecia was able to increase hair count by up to 12.2/cm2 — an amount that was more than double the change seen in the placebo group.
+- Another study7 published as far back as 2010 in Journal of the American Academy of Dermatology, intake of 0.5 mg of dutasteride daily for 6 months in male patients suffering from androgenic alopecia was able to increase hair count by up to 12.2/cm2 — an amount that was more than double the change seen in the placebo group.
 The study further concluded that intake of 0.5 mg of dutasteride daily can improve hair growth.
-Such intake was also found to be well tolerated by patients of male androgenic alopecia.
+Such intake was also found to be well tolerated by patients with male androgenic alopecia.

 Dutasteride Dose For Hair Loss